Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at

 Charged-particle tracks are reconstructed offline using hits in the TPC.
 No rejection of charged leptons is implemented; the predominant source of leptons in the charged-track population is conversion in detector material, whose effects on the analysis are found to be negligible in detailed simulations.
-Global tracks are defined as having at least 5 out of the maximum 45 hits possible in the TPC.
-Primary tracks are a subset of the global tracks, having distance of closest approach to the primary vertex less than 3 cm.
-The primary vertex position in the beam direction, denoted \zvtx, is determined as the average position of these tracks extrapolated to the beamline.
+Global tracks are defined as having at least 10 hits in the TPC and a 3-dimensional distance of closest approach to the primary vertex (DCA) less than 3 cm.
+The primary vertex position along the beam direction, denoted \zvtx, is determined from the extrapolation of a selection of global tracks to the beamline.
 The jet analysis uses primary tracks, which include the primary vertex in the momentum fit, with the additional requirements of at least 15 hits in the TPC and DCA$<1$ cm.

-For \AuAu\ collisions, centrality is determined using the multiplicity of global tracks that have at least 10 hits in the TPC; a distance of closest approach to the primary vertex less than 3 cm; and $|\etatrack| < 0.5$.
+For \AuAu\ collisions, centrality is determined using the multiplicity of global tracks within $|\etatrack| < 0.5$~\cite{STAR:2018zdy}.
 The luminosity dependence of the centrality determination is accounted for, using the average instantaneous coincidence rate in the ZDCs.
-The variation in acceptance with vertex position is corrected by weighting to the charged-track multiplicity distribution, to render the average charged-track multiplicity uniform as a function of \zvtx.
+The variation in acceptance with vertex position is corrected by weighting to the charged-track multiplicity distribution, to render the average charged-track multiplicity uniform as a function of \zvtx~\cite{STAR:2018zdy}.
 In this analysis, ``central \AuAu\ collisions'' refers to the event population with multiplicity in the highest 15\% interval of the multiplicity distribution for all \AuAu\ hadronic interactions.

 The presence of large jet activity in an event could bias event ordering using this centrality metric relative to unbiased event ordering based on the (unobservable) impact parameter of the collision.
 However, the excellent agreement of a Glauber model calculation with the global track multiplicity distribution shown in Ref.~\cite{STAR:2018zdy} indicates that such bias is negligible for this analysis.